juraj-hrivnak/Underdog/pax/README.md

 ## Locating pax folder
 Locate the pax folder in your computer.
-On both Windows and Linux you can you `cd` to do that.
+On both Windows and Linux you can use `cd` to do that.

 ### Examples:
 ```cmd